 Before you drive out of your parking lot, check whether all parts of the car are functional.
-Driving a car while the airbag light is on means the difference between your life and death.
+It’s dangerous to drive a vehicle while the airbag light is on, which means the difference between your life and death.

 The reasons behind the illuminated airbag are several, and it is your responsibility to check them out before the unexpected happens.